 Hardest Requirement: Requirement 2 asks you to create a budget and track your expenses for a period of 13 consecutive weeks.
 Outside of that, you’ll need to do hours of research to complete the financial knowledge requirements.

-Luckily, I put a ton of work into creating a complete guide to the Personal Management merit badge.
+Luckily, I put a ton of work into creating a complete guide to the Personal Management merit badge for you!
 Check it out by clicking here.